roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 #### 2. The 2021-2022 Post-Surge Contraction
 Beginning in April 2021, revenue entered a sustained contraction, recording 21 consecutive months of YoY declines through the very end of 2022, culminating in a severe 46% annual revenue drop versus 2021.
-The contraction coincided with post-pandemic normalization and a materially different 2022 macroeconomic environment, including elevated inflation,rising interest rates and a broader return to in-store shopping.
+The contraction coincided with post-pandemic normalization and a materially different 2022 macroeconomic environment, including elevated inflation, rising interest rates and a broader return to in-store shopping.
 Monthly revenue ultimately reached a four-year low of ~$178K in October 2022.

 <img width="1296" height="718" alt="image" src="https://github.com/user-attachments/assets/158637ec-72a0-48df-8ca8-71fe23c2000b" />

 #### 3. Deceptive 2022 Growth Against 2019 Baseline
 Although 2022’s total revenue remained above the pre-COVID 2019 baseline, this surplus was entirely front-loaded in Q1.
 Amid the Omicron wave, Q1 2022 revenue was 91% above Q1 2019.
 However, as the year progressed alongside post-pandemic normalization and mounting macroeconomic headwinds, this early advantage eroded.
 By Q4, sales had dropped 45% compared to Q4 2019, marking Q4 2022 as the lowest-performing quarter in the four-year period ($648K).
-Furthermore, 2022's annual AOV regressed to $261, falling below the 2019 baseline of $270, indicating a materially weaker exit trajectory entering 2023 than it was before the pandemic.
+Furthermore, 2022's annual AOV regressed to $261, falling below the 2019 baseline of $270, indicating materially weaker year-end sales performance entering 2023 than in the comparable 2019 pre-pandemic period.

 | Metric | 2019 (Baseline) | 2022 | Variance |
 | :--- | :---: | :---: | :---: |